DSD-DBS/py-capellambse/docs/source/start/envvars.rst

 Experimental features
 ---------------------

+- ``CAPELLAMBSE_XHTML``: If set to "1", content from attributes that contain HTML markup will be cleaned up and made XHTML compliant before it is returned when using the high-level model API.
+This means that content read with capellambse no longer fully matches what is stored in the model.

+  Considered experimental, as it may be changed or removed without a preceding deprecation period.

 - ``CAPELLAMBSE_EXPERIMENTAL_CROP_SVG_DIAGRAM_CACHE_VIEWPORT`` can be set to
   "1" to recalculate the viewport of SVG files exported by Capella.
 This can be used to reduce white borders in some cases.